withcopper/copperkit-example/README.md

 ## 3. Update your App Delegate to accept incoming callbacks

-CopperKit uses a custom iOS URL scheme to securely signal to your app when a user successfully completes a login.
+CopperKit uses a custom iOS URL scheme within your app to securely signal to your app when a user successfully completes a login.

 ### A. Create the custom URL scheme for your app